followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/onAppointmentFormCreated.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [appointmentFormCreated](/Documentation/ApiReference/UI_Widgets/dxScheduler/Events/#appointmentFormCreated) event.
+A function that is executed when an appointment's edit form is created.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action after an edit form has been created for an appointment.

 #include common-demobutton with {
     url: "/Demos/WidgetsGallery/Demo/Scheduler/CustomTemplates/jQuery/Light/"
 }